LOADING.

 Are there other requirements to visit Cuba?

-All passengers arriving in Cuba must complete an online customs and health declaration form within 48 hours before they travel.
-Upon submission of the electronic form, passengers will receive a QR code to present to Cuban health and immigration
+All passengers arriving in Cuba must also complete an online customs and health declaration form within 7 days before they travel.
+(This video takes you through the steps on how to fill out the form.)
+Upon submission of the electronic form, passengers will receive a QR code to present to Cuban health and immigration authorities when they arrive in Cuba.

-There is also one more requirement that is important for U.S. residents and citizens: You must keep an accurate record of all transactions conducted while in Cuba.
+Finally, there is one more requirement that is important for U.S. residents and citizens: You must keep an accurate record of all transactions conducted while in Cuba.
 However, the good news is that because Ker & Downey tour programs are relatively inclusive, you will only need to record those times when you spend money outside of the tour.
 Please note that you must maintain these records for five years.
 They may also be subject to review by U.S. Treasury Department or Customs when re-entering the United States.
 You will simply need to retain your Ker & Downey itinerary booklet and a Cuba travel expense log.

 Health & Safety